l0p4/Search-Engine-Optimization/readme.txt

-This is the Repo for SEO - summer project
+This is the Repo for SEO